Thailand declares state of emergency to stop protests

 Authorities say the decree came in response to protests Wednesday, at which demonstrators raised the three-finger salute, a symbol of resistance borrowed from the Hunger Games trilogy, at a royal motorcade carrying the Thai queen.
-Protesters then broke through police lines and marched to Government House, the residence of the prime minister.
+Protesters then broke through police lines and marched to Government House, the prime minister’s residence.
 Thousands of protesters gathered there into the night, before they were cleared by riot police in an early-morning sweep.

 Police also arrested at least five protest leaders, including 22-year old Parit Chiwarak, better known by his nickname Penguin, and human rights lawyer Anon Nampa.